German Township in Footedale in Fayette County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Education • Sports.
 A significant historical year for this entry is 1961.

 Location.
 39° 54.623′ N, 79° 49.658′ W. Marker is in Footedale, Pennsylvania, in Fayette County.
 It is in German Township.
-Marker is on Footedale Road (Pennsylvania Route 3023) east of First Street (Local Route 604), on the right when traveling west.
+It is on Footedale Road (Pennsylvania Route 3023) east of First Street (Local Route 604), on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 460 Footedale Road, Masontown PA 15461, United States of America.
 Touch for directions.

 Also see . . .
-Footedale’s Ernie Davis is the first Fayette County Hometown Legend.
+Footedales Ernie Davis is the first Fayette County Hometown Legend.
 News article reporting on Fayette County's first Hometown Legend marker being placed.
 (Submitted on April 23, 2024, by Bradley Owen of Morgantown, West Virginia.)